Witt vectors, semirings, and total positivity: Introduction

 where $\bcp$ is the operation that on representing objects corresponds to composition on functors.
 This is in fact just another expression of formula~(\ref{eq:big-W-factorization}), or alternatively of Wilkerson's theorem~\cite{Wilkerson}.

 Now, the relation of all this to the infinite prime is that there is a well-known positivity structure on $\Lambda_\bZ$.
 This is the subset $\Lambda_\bN$ consisting of symmetric functions that have nonnegative coefficients when viewed as series in the formal variables $x_1,x_2,\dots$.
 It is closed under addition and multiplication and contains $0$ and $1$; so it is a semiring, or more plainly, an $\bN$-algebra.
-It is also well known that the coproducts $\Delta^+$ and $\Delta^\times$ above are induced by coproducts on $\Lambda_\bN$, and so one might hope to use them to extend the big Witt construction to all $\bN$-algebra, and hence to incorporate some positivity information in the usual theory of Witt vectors.
+It is also well known that the coproducts $\Delta^+$ and $\Delta^\times$ above are induced by coproducts on $\Lambda_\bN$, and so one might hope to use them to extend the big Witt construction to all $\bN$-algebras, and hence to incorporate some positivity information in the usual theory of Witt vectors.
 This is indeed possible and the primary purpose of this chapter is to write it all down in some detail.

 In fact, there is another such model over $\bN$, which is also well known.
-It is the sub-$\bN$-algebra $\Sch$ consisting of symmetric functions which have nonnegative coordinates in the basis of Schur symmetric functions.
+It is the sub-$\bN$-algebra $\Sch$ consisting of symmetric functions which have nonnegative coordinates with respect to the basis of Schur symmetric functions.

 \begin{thmintro}[A] The functors $\Hom_{\Alg{\bN}}(\Lambda_\bN,\vbl)$ and $\Hom_{\Alg{\bN}}(\Sch,\vbl)$ extend the big Witt vector functor $W$ from $\bZ$-algebras to $\bN$-algebras.
 Each has a unique comonad structure compatible with that on $W$. \end{thmintro}